lmilleri/trustee-operator-install/README.md

 ## Run tests
 From inside the all-in-one or microservices dir, you can run some basic tests with the command:
 `./test.sh`
+Note: if HTTPS is enabled you'd need to run `./test-https.sh`

 ## Get secret resource from Trustee